 - Governments

 Customers.
 Wendy’s gives its customers top priority as stakeholders in its corporate social responsibility programs.
 The company believes that customer satisfaction is a primary goal of the business.
-This stakeholder group is interested in high quality and appropriate pricing of Wendy’s products.
+This stakeholder group is interested in high quality and appropriate pricing of the company’s menu items.
 Also, customers are significant because they are the source of the company’s revenues.
 Wendy’s corporate social responsibility strategy satisfies the interests of these stakeholders by focusing on quality, which is one of the selling points of the business.
 For example, one of Wendy’s core values is “Quality is Our Recipe.”
-Thus, Wendy’s corporate social responsibility strategy ensures the company’s focus on customers’ interests through quality.
+Thus, this corporate social responsibility strategy ensures the company’s focus on customers’ interests through quality and brings the business closer to fulfilling the goals of Wendy’s mission statement and vision statement.

 Employees.
 Employees are the second-priority stakeholders in Wendy’s corporate social responsibility strategy.
 This stakeholder group’s interests are career opportunities and proper compensation.
 Employees are important because they directly affect Wendy’s business capabilities.
 The company believes “People are our greatest asset and the foundation of our success.”
-Wendy’s CSR programs focus on providing adequate training to develop employees’ potential.
+The foodservice company’s corporate citizenship programs focus on providing adequate training to develop employees’ potential.
 Also, these stakeholders are given appropriate compensation, with increasing opportunities for higher compensation across the corporate ladder.
 These factors show that Wendy’s corporate social responsibility strategy adequately addresses the interests of this stakeholder group.

 Communities.
 Wendy’s corporate social responsibility efforts highlight one of the company’s core values: “Give Something Back.”
-In this regard, communities are one of the major stakeholders in Wendy’s CSR approach.
-This stakeholder group is significant because they affect customers’ and investors’ perception and behavior toward the company.
+In this regard, communities are one of the major stakeholders in the restaurant chain’s CSR approach.
+This stakeholder group is significant because they affect customers’ and investors’ perception, which influences the success of Wendy’s marketing mix (4Ps).
 Communities are interested in Wendy’s contributions to their development.
-The company addresses these interests through financial support for a number of organizations, such as the Dave Thomas Foundation for Adoption, which maintains the Wendy’s Wonderful Kids program.
-Wendy’s main corporate social responsibility thrust in addressing this stakeholder group’s interests is support for family unity and social development.
+The company addresses these interests through financial support for some organizations, such as the Dave Thomas Foundation for Adoption, which maintains the Wendy’s Wonderful Kids program.
+The foodservice company’s main corporate social responsibility thrust in addressing this stakeholder group’s interests is support for family unity and social development.

 Governments.
 Governments are stakeholders that significantly affect Wendy’s through regulatory requirements.
 This stakeholder group is interested in regulatory compliance as well as business contributions to economic development.
-Wendy’s corporate social responsibility initiatives address these interests through its legal department as well as its Restaurant Support Centers that ensure regulatory compliance of all franchisees.
+These corporate-citizenship interests influence the political and legal trends discussed in the PESTLE/PESTEL analysis of Wendy’s.
+The company’s corporate social responsibility initiatives address these interests through its legal department as well as its Restaurant Support Centers that ensure regulatory compliance of all franchisees.
 Wendy’s corporate social responsibility programs directly address the interests of this basic stakeholder group.

 References